First-time New Hampshire unemployment claims drop

-(The Center Square) – First-time unemployment claims in New Hampshire dropped last week, according to the U.S. Department of Labor's weekly report.
+(The Center Square) – First-time unemployment claims in New Hampshire continued to decline last week, according to the U.S. Department of Labor's weekly report.

-Continuing jobless claims – which lag behind a week but are viewed as a barometer of the unemployment situation – totaled 14,173 in the week ending June 26, an increase of 3,647 over the previous week.
+Continuing jobless claims – which lag behind a week but are viewed as a barometer of the unemployment situation – totaled 10,491 in the week ending July 3, a decrease of 3,677 over the previous week.

-The state has pumped out more than $1.8 billion in federal and state unemployment benefits to jobless workers since March 2020, when the COVID-19 outbreak began.
+The state has distributed more than $1.8 billion in federal and state unemployment benefits to workers since March 2020, when the COVID-19 outbreak began.

-New Hampshire's jobless rate dropped slightly to 2.5% in May, according to the New Hampshire Employment Security, one of the lowest rates in the nation.
+New Hampshire's jobless rate remained steady at 2.9% in June, according to the New Hampshire Employment Security, one of the lowest rates in the nation.

-Gov. Chris Sununu has boasted that the state had the lowest jobless rate for a second month in a row.

-"As we head into a booming summer, our pro-growth, pro-jobs agenda is paying dividends for the citizens and small businesses of our state," the Republican said recently.

 Despite the gains, New Hampshire is facing a hiring crunch with tens of thousands of jobs unfilled as the state's busy summer tourist season gets underway.